rhizome-labs/icon-html-timestamp/README.md

 * [Python 3](https://www.python.org/downloads/) should be installed.
 * [ICON Python SDK](https://github.com/icon-project/icon-sdk-python) should be installed.
 * [Requests Python library](https://2.python-requests.org/en/master/) should be installed.
+* An ICX keystore file, with an ICX balance.

 ## Usage

 ```
 python3 icon-html-timestamp.py
 ```